goyalvartul/threatspotter/README.md

 Add custom details or interactions for your hosts, containers, and/or processes by creating Scope plugins.
 Or, just choose from some that others have already written at the GitHub [Weaveworks Scope Plugins](https://github.com/weaveworks-plugins/) organization.

 ## Feature 2
-Runtime Vulnerability Management for LocalHost. [issue #2](https://github.com/blockboard/ThreatMapper-aisecureme/issues/2)
+Runtime Vulnerability Management for LocalHost.
 ## Feature 3
-Runtime Vulnerability Management for containers. [issue #3](https://github.com/blockboard/ThreatMapper-aisecureme/issues/3)
+Runtime Vulnerability Management for containers.

 - [Trivy](https://github.com/aquasecurity/trivy#installation) has been selected for scanning the vulnerabilities for containers.